AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 • Is there an audit trail for supplier invoice approvals that captures supplier data at approval?

-If any of these is a no, WorkflowMax is doing its job well - but the AP governance layer is missing.
+If any of these is no, WorkflowMax is doing its job well - but the AP governance layer is missing.

 Verdict